Josee14/Python-Web-Scraper-in-Flask/README.md

  Web scraping is simply the automated extraction of a web page's unstructured HTML information in a specified format, structuring it, and storing it in a database or saving it as a CSV file for future consumption.

+### What kinds of data can you scrape from the web?
+Common data types organizations collect include images, videos, text, product information, customer sentiments and reviews (on sites like Twitter, Yell), and pricing from comparison websites.

+### What is web scraping used for?
+Market research companies use scrapers to pull data from social media or online forums for things like customer sentiment analysis.
+Others scrape data from product sites like Amazon or eBay to support competitor analysis.

+Google regularly uses web scraping to analyze, rank, and index their content.
+Web scraping also allows them to extract information from third-party websites before redirecting it to their own.

+Real estate listings, weather data, carrying out SEO audits etc.

 ### How to scrape the web?
 1. Find the URLs you want to scrape
 2. Inspect the page